 Beliefs

 Welcome to our parish!
-Each week we come together as people of various abilities, races, ethnicities, socioeconomic groups, gender identities, sexual orientations, marital status and political beliefs to strive toward reflection and action, acceptance and growth, Gospel and World.
-We are delighted to have you join our worship, bringing yourself and your gifts to our gathering.
+Each week we gather as people of various abilities, races, ethnicities, socioeconomic groups, gender identities, sexual orientations, marital status and political beliefs.
+We are delighted to have you join our worship.

 Roots